agraef/raptor7/README.md

 ### MIDI Learn

 In a similar vein, Raptor's MIDI learn facility is also fairly basic.
 It's only possible to map MIDI CC and note messages at present.
 Having support for other kinds of messages such as aftertouch could be useful; we might add this in a future update.
 Also, there's no support for macro controls.
-That's unlikely to change in the near future, as it would require a lot of additional machinery in order to adjust the value mapping.
+That's unlikely to change in the near future, as it would complicate usage and require some GUI integration in order to adjust the macro value mapping.

 Special support is already available for some devices, but it's always good to have more, and there are plenty of awesome MIDI controllers on the market these days.
 Thus, if anyone can contribute MIDI maps or special support for other devices (or alternative bindings for the existing ones), please submit a [pull request][]!